-Research arrow Blast Driven Instabilities
+Research Blast Driven Instabilities

 Motivation: The unique mixing driven by blast waves can be highlighted by the behavior of a radially propagating blast wave.
 As opposed to a typical shock wave, the impulsive pressure rise decays as the wave propagates because the rarefaction wave is located directly behind the shock front.